 - Color Contrast Checker 3

 - No Coffee Vision simulator

 - Build in website customisation for cognitive impairments

-- Stark - Sketch plugin for testing for contrast ratios and simulating color blindness
+- Stark - Plugin for testing for contrast ratios and simulating color blindness

 - Use Contrast - MacOS app for checking contrast